yujinakayama/transpec/README.md

 `is_expected.to` is designed for the consistency with the `expect` syntax.
-However the one-liner `should` is still _not_ deprecated in RSpec 3.0 and available even if the `should` syntax is disabled in `RSpec.configure`.
+However the one-liner `should` is still _not_ deprecated in RSpec 3.0 and available even if the `should` syntax is disabled with `RSpec.configure`.
 So if you think `is_expected.to` is verbose, feel free to disable this conversion and continue using the one-liner `should`.